-In many instances, mechanical failures are covered under Oldsmobile's comprehensive warranty.
+In many instances, mechanical failures are covered under Pontiac's Bumper-to-Bumper warranty.
 However, when other services are utilized, our Roadside Assistance Representatives will explain any payment obligations you might incur.

 For prompt and efficient assistance when calling, please provide the following to the Roadside Assistance Representative: